njahn82/elsevier_hybrid_invoicing/analysis/results.md

 Using text-mined data from web-archived Elsevier APC pricing lists (Matthias 2020), we were able to determine the evolution of Elsevier’s open access journal portfolio.
-Figure shows that the majority of journals supported the hybrid model.
+Figure shows that the majority of journals were hybrid journals.
 Overall, Elsevier published 2,955 open access journals, of which 2,238 supported the hybrid model.

 Elsevier’s journal portfolio changed over the period of observation.
 The number of hybrid journals grew by 255 journals between 2015 and May